-Since the GDS18, we have been working hard to ensure that we put an accountability mechanism in place to monitor the commiments made at GDS18 and also plan for future Summits, such as the one being held in Norway in February 2022.
+Since the GDS18, we have been working hard to ensure that we put an accountability mechanism in place to monitor the commitments made at GDS18 and also plan for future Summits, such as the one being held in Norway in February 2022.

-- We publish annual reports to monitor the implementation of the commitments and check in with stakeholders on how they're getting on with their commitments.
+- We publish annual reports to monitor the implementation of the commitments and check-in with stakeholders on how they're getting on with their commitments.
 Check out our 2020 Report here.

-- We have also helped to deliver a number of national consultations to assess progress made against national commitments adopted in 2018, discuss thematic priorities, and plan events, discussions and training for the run-up to the main GDS event in Norway in February 2022.
+- We have also helped to deliver a number of national consultations to assess progress made against national commitments adopted in 2018, discuss thematic priorities, and plan events, discussions, and training for the run-up to the main GDS event in Norway in February 2022.

 The International Disability Alliance, the Government of Norway, and the Government of Ghana hosted the second Global Disability Summit on 16 and 17 February 2022 (GDS22).
 Due to the COVID-19 pandemic, and to ensure inclusive participation at the Summit, the event was held on a digital platform.